Connecticut Core Standards

 Forty-five states, the District of Columbia, four territories, and the Department of Defense Education Activity have adopted the Common Core thus far.
 Like them, the Simsbury Public Schools are aligning our classroom instruction with these standards for some very good reasons, just a few of which are 1) students will be better able to master critical content from one grade to the next; 2) the standards will engage students in solving real-world problems, which should inspire greater interest in mathematics; and 3) there will be more consistency about student learning expectations, not only in our district but across the country.

-We have already begun to implement the Common Core in several areas, and over the next two to three years, our district will continue the job we started.
 We are highly motivated by the end result, that your child will be more successful in postsecondary education and the workforce.